Layers

 3. Handler logic: verify the signature, dedupe on X-Layers-Event-Id, do your work, 2xx.

-4. If the endpoint misbehaves or auto-pauses, debug from GET /v1/webhook-endpoints/:id/deliveries — status + last-response payloads on each delivery for the past 7 days.
+4. If the endpoint misbehaves or auto-pauses, debug from GET /v1/webhook-endpoints/:id/deliveries - status + last-response payloads on recent deliveries.

 5. Need to rotate the secret (leaked, employee departure, hygiene)?
 POST /v1/webhook-endpoints/:id/rotate-secret.
-The old secret stays valid for 24h; your handler should accept both signatures during the overlap.
+Your handler should accept both signatures during the overlap.

 Migrating from polling